 Where The Numbers Come From

-I update this report regularly throughout the year and I also blog and post on social media with news and views so do make sure to follow us.
-To understand where the property market is it helps to know where it’s come from so I’ll start with a brief resumé
+To understand where the property market is it helps to know where it’s come from so I’ll start with a brief resumé.

 Where We Were

 At the peak of the Spanish Property Market bubble which burst as a result of the 2008 global crash the highest market share attributed to overseas buyers was 8.9%.
-In 2007, 57,674 foreigners bought a property in Spain, 7.3% of the total market.
-However, with foreign buyers totalling 11,898 in Andalucía that year, market share there was 20.6%, a clear indication of just how important the overseas element was in the region.
+In 2007, 57,674 foreigners bought a property in Spain, 7.3% of the total property market.
+However, with foreign buyers totalling 11,898 in Andalucía that year, overseas market share was 20.6%, highlighting just how important the overseas element was in the region, whether you look at transaction numbers or market share.

-Growth in the overseas sector got going again in 2012 and buyer numbers have increased every year since.
 In price terms, Marbella was the first place anywhere on Spain’s Mediterranean coast to register price rises after the 2008 meltdown.
 That was in Q1 of 2014 and prices have risen every quarter since.
+In the 3 years before the pandemic arrived the annual average of foreign property buyers in Andalucía was 18,500 so before diving into the latest statistics I’ll put forward a few reasons why Andalucía is such a magnet for buyers from overseas.

-The U.K.’s Sunday Times has also highlighted great things to do in Andalucía that have nothing to do with lying on a beach.
-Ideas for a weekend in Cádiz here.
-Or some serious hiking or discovering the triangle of iconic Andalucían cities.
+The Sunday Times has also highlighted great things to do in Andalucía that have nothing to do with lying on a beach.
+For example, some serious hiking or discovering the triangle of iconic Andalucían cities.
 And the project to link the entire 185kms of the Costa del Sol with a coastal path is progressing well.

 Andalucía really does have something for everyone, with lots of options for property buyers.
 It’s so much more than a sun ’n sand summer destination, everywhere on Spain’s Mediterranean and Atlantic coasts is good for that.
-However, many foreigners forget that only a small part of Spain’s Mediterranean mainland coast faces south and that’s all in Andalucía.
-The rest is easterly facing and that impacts winter conditions.
-As a result, much of the Med goes into hibernation outside the main summer months and very few places have a genuine 12-month season.
+However, many foreigners forget that only a small part of Spain’s Mediterranean mainland coast faces south and that’s all in Andalucía and helps explain why it is one of the very few places in Spain with a genuine 12-month season.
+The micro-climate areas on Andalucía’s southern Mediterranean coast are buzzing all year round, particularly in the main golfing locations.
+That’s where you find the mildest winter temperatures on the European mainland.
+Meanwhile, on Andalucía’s Atlantic coast there are some of the best wind and kite surfing conditions in the world throughout the year.

 Head into the Sierra Nevada for Europe’s most southerly and sunniest ski-resort, just 45 minutes from the coast.
 And it’s also one of Europe’s highest resorts with slopes between 2,100m and 3,300m above sea-level.
 These altitudes mean it is usually open by the end of November and rarely closes before May.

 For sports enthusiasts Andalucía is a dream location.
-There’s horse-riding on the coasts and in the sierras and polo at Sotogrande.
-Tennis and padel tennis year-round, sailing and scuba diving, wind and kite surfing, rock-climbing, hiking, cycling and mountain biking, snow skiing.
+There’s horse-riding on the coasts and in the sierras.
+Tennis year-round, scuba diving, wind and kite surfing, rock-climbing, hiking, cycling and mountain biking, snow skiing.
 They’re all there, with the perfect climate in which to enjoy them.
 But for Andalucía the biggest sport of them all is golf.

 Andalucía has 102 golf courses and 47 of those are in Málaga province.
 That’s why the Costa del Sol also brands itself the Costa del Golf.
 In Cádiz province there are 7 courses in the Sotogrande area.
 Valderrama is the most famous, thought by many to be the the best course in Europe and one of the best in the world.
 Who can forget the Seve Ballesteros Ryder Cup in 1997, played on this course?

-In a normal year overseas market share in Andalucía is similar or slightly above the national average.
-The 2022 figures show overseas buyer market share at 20.6% nationally and 20.04% in Andalucia.
-However, what these averages mask is the high levels of foreign buyer activity in a few locations and almost none in others.
+Overseas market share in Andalucía is normally similar or slightly above the national average.
+In 2023, it was 19.2% against 20.3% nationally.
+However, what the average masks is the high levels of foreign buyer activity in a few locations and almost none in others.
 As a result, when it comes to the overseas property market it’s better to think about the individual provinces rather than the region as a whole.

-Andalucía has eight provinces and it turns out that 30% of all transactions in 2022 occurred in just one province, Málaga, which really means the Costa del Sol.
-Of the 42,206 property transactions in 2022 that occurred in Málaga province, 16,818 were by foreign buyers, that’s a 39.8% market share, double the national level.
-As regards the other 7 provinces in Andalucía the two inland provinces of Córdoba and Jaén had 302 and 278 oversea purchasers respectively.
-Granada province, whose coastline is the lovely Costa Tropical, managed 1,785 and Cádiz, with the prime areas of the Atlantic coastline and Sotogrande counted 1,752.
+As regards the other 7 provinces in Andalucía the 2 inland provinces of Córdoba and Jaén had 269 and 263 oversea purchasers respectively.
+Granada province, whose coastline is the lovely Costa Tropical, managed 1,190 and Cádiz, with the prime areas of the Atlantic coastline and Sotogrande, counted 1,122.
+Almería received 2,845, Huelva 665 while the autonomous region's capital, Seville, counted 750.
 (Source: MITMA).
-As a result, it’s quite clear that Málaga province is in a league of its own and is the engine of the Andalucían overseas property market
+Obviously, these totals will be slightly higher once we get the year’s last quarter but, nevertheless, it’s quite clear that Málaga province is in a league of its own and is the engine of the Andalucían overseas property market.

 Andalucía's Prime Locations

 The statistics given in the previous section show that Málaga province leads the way in Andalucía.
 Within the province, the prime areas are the Marbella municipality, the Benahavís municipality which takes in the hills just behind the coast, heading up the Ronda road, and Estepona.
-Just these 3 municipalities accounted for 27% of the total market in the province in 2022.
-With Málaga city itself added into the mix, that rises to 46.7%.
+Just these 3 municipalities accounted for 23% of the total market in the province in 2023 so far.
+With Málaga city itself added into the mix, that rises to 42%.

 The Costa Tropical in Granada province is where buyers can find superb panoramic sea views, very close to the water.
 Some frontline properties even have steps right into the sea.
 Its proximity to the Sierra Nevada mean it is one of the few places where it is possible to sunbathe on the beach in the morning then head into the mountains for an afternoon of skiing.
 In Cádiz province, Sotogrande is the star turn, with a property range that goes from holiday apartments to the most palatial mansions.